bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_2.rst

 .. seealso::
-    To learn more about bar graphs and other ways Bokeh handles categorical data, see :ref:`userguide_categorical` in the user guide.
+    To learn more about bar graphs and other ways Bokeh handles categorical data, see :ref:`userguide_bars` in the user guide.

 Customizing glyphs
 ------------------